LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 <a id='index-2'></a>
 The essential problem that NumPy solves is fast array processing.

-The most important structure that NumPy defines is an array data type, formally called a [numpy.ndarray](http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html).
+The most important structure that NumPy defines is an array data type, formally called a [numpy.ndarray](http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html) (N-dimensional array).

 NumPy arrays power a very large proportion of the scientific Python ecosystem.